-The Facing-Heaven Archway was a gift from Victoria’s sister state Jiangsu Province in 1985 to celebrate the 15thanniversary of the relationship between Victoria and Jiangsu.
-It is a traditional Chinese gateway made of wood and topped with a terracotta tiled roof.
+The Facing-Heaven Archway was a gift from Victoria’s sister state Jiangsu Province in 1985 to celebrate Victoria’s 150th anniversary.
+It is a traditional Chinese gateway, a replica of a gate in Nanjing, made of wood and topped with a terracotta tiled roof.
 At the foot of the Archway, there are statues of lions, but on top of the roof are four fish-shaped dragons of the type known as chiwen.

 There is a story in China about the dragon’s nine sons.
 In the Ming dynasty, Emperor Hong Zhi wanted to know who the sons were.
 One of his officials, a man named Liu Ji, explained how none of the sons were exactly like their father, each had their own appearance and personality.
 That is why certain dragon-like creatures used as decorative features on such things as swords, bells and bridges became known as the nine dragon sons.

 The youngest of the sons was called Chiwen.
 He was a fish-shaped dragon who had sharp eyesight and was very watchful.
 He is positioned on the ends of roof ridge-beams, where he opens his mouth wide to swallow evil spirits.
 Because of his close association with water he can also put out fires which have been a constant threat to traditional Chinese buildings which are made predominantly from wood.